During meiosis, sister chromatids are held together by which of t... | Study Prep in Pearson+

 1

-Recall that Cohesin is a protein complex that forms a ring-like structure around sister chromatids, physically holding them together from the time of DNA replication until their separation.

-Differentiate Cohesin from other proteins listed: Kinetochore is involved in chromosome attachment to spindle fibers, Separase is an enzyme that cleaves Cohesin to allow chromatid separation, and Condensin helps in chromosome condensation but does not hold sister chromatids together.

-Conclude that the protein holding sister chromatids together during meiosis is Cohesin.
+Recognize that the protein which holds sister chromatids together during meiosis is Cohesin, as it maintains the cohesion between sister chromatids until anaphase.

+Summarize that among the options given, Cohesin is the correct protein responsible for holding sister chromatids together during meiosis.

 Watch next